michelp/pgsodium/README.md

 [`shared_preload_libraries`](https://www.postgresql.org/docs/12/runtime-config-client.html#RUNTIME-CONFIG-CLIENT-PRELOAD)
-configuration and place a special script in your postgres shared extension directory, the server can preload a libsodium key on server start. **The secret key cannot be accessed from SQL**.
+configuration and place a special script in your postgres shared extension directory, the server can preload a libsodium key on server start. **This root secret key cannot be accessed from SQL**.
 The only way to use the server secret key is to derive other keys from it using `derive_key()` or use the key_id variants of the API that take key ids and contexts instead of raw `bytea` keys.

-Server managed keys are completely optional, pgsodium can still be used without putting it in `shared_preload_libraries`, you will simply need to provide your own key management.
+Server managed keys are completely optional, pgsodium can still be used without putting it in `shared_preload_libraries`, but you will need to provide your own key management.
 Skip ahead to the API usage section if you choose not to use server managed keys.